TS 2

 TS2 SPACE is an Internet service provider for US Army soldiers in Iraq and Afghanistan.
 Most of its active customers are Polish and US Army soldiers; TS 2 methods have also been implemented for private companies and organizations.
 The TS 2 network in Iraq and Afghanistan has over 15,000 military users of local broadband satellite connections.

-TS2 SPACE also provides telecommunication services for Multi-National Security Transition Command – Iraq (MNSTC-I).
+TS2 SPACE also provided telecommunication services for Multi-National Security Transition Command – Iraq (MNSTC-I).

 Military customers in Iraq and Afghanistan

 In 2007, TS2 SPACE solutions were implemented for numerous NATO military entities.

 In 2009, TS2 SPACE began advertising satellite Internet services for the US Marine Corps in Afghanistan.